PyJobShop/Experiments/README.md

 The `data`/ directory
 - **`bks/`**: Contains all best-known solutions.
 - **`instances/`**: Contains all problem instances.
-- **`results/`**: Contains all raw benchmark results (including full solutions).
-  *Note: This folder is not included in the repository but can be downloaded separately from Zenodo.*
 - **`bks.csv`**: Parsed best-known solutions for result analysis.
 - **`stats.csv`**: Parsed instance data for result analysis.
 - **`results.csv`**: Comprehensive CSV overview of all results.